So you’ve decided to go to Redang from Kuala Lumpur? How wonderful – Redang Island really is a stunning place.

 How To Go From Kuala Lumpur To Redang Island

-The ferries to Redang Island leave from two different places – so you have two options when it comes to how to go Pulau Redang from KL.
+The easiest way to get to Redang Island from Kuala Lumpur is to fly.
+However, the overland options are valid and can save money.
+When it comes to travelling overland, the ferries to Redang Island leave from two different places – so you have two options when it comes to how to go Pulau Redang from KL.
 I cover both options of how to go Redang from KL below so you can choose the best route for you.

-First I’ll describe how to travel from KL to Pulau Redang via the jetty in Kuala Terengganu and then secondly I’ll cover how to take Kuala Lumpur Redang transport via the jetty in Merang.
+First, I describe how to travel from KL to Pulau Redang via the jetty in Kuala Terengganu and then secondly I cover how to take Kuala Lumpur Redang transport via the jetty in Merang.
 In terms of how to get to Redang Island from KL, there really isn’t a lot of difference between the two options and it takes about the same amount of time regardless of which route you decide to take.

 Map: Kuala Lumpur to Pulau Redang